eri-vac/english-for-designers/03-voice-tone/index.md

-# Voice and ton
+# Voice & tone

+## Voice
-1. I show myself as I am, which means quiet and nervous.
+- I show myself as I am, which means quiet and nervous.
-2. I think it's obvious at first glance that I'm an introvert and struggle with communication both spoken and written.
+- I think it's obvious at first glance that I'm an introvert and struggle with communication both spoken and written.
-3. But I can act professionally
+- But I can act professionally

+## Tone
+- Nicely
+- Empathetic
+- Camly

+## Style
+- I try to speak fluently and sensibly
+- I have a Prague accent
+- I try to be professional